DylanRogers1/learn/javascript/javascript.md

 ## Changing HTML elements

-The most interesting way of outputting data is by modifying HTML data.
+The most interesting way of outputting data is by modifying HTML data